Where can I get the best dollar to Thai baht exchange rate?

 Luckily the security guard did not spot me as I was right behind him.

-The exchange rate for Thai Baht in Super Rich Thailand was 29.95 Baht to the dollar, so it wasn't all that different to what I had seen at K27 at On Nuch.
+The exchange rate for the Australian dollar to Thai baht in Super Rich Thailand was 29.95 Baht to the dollar, so it wasn't all that different to what I had seen at K27 at On Nuch.

 There was a wait of about ten minutes before our number came up on the board and we went to the cashier’s desk.